Rashaad Penny: Philadelphia Eagles

 On March 15, 2023, Penny signed a one-year contract with the Eagles.
 He was originally seen as a replacement for running back Miles Sanders, who departed for the Carolina Panthers in free agency over the offseason.
 However, later in the offseason, the Eagles acquired D'Andre Swift from the Detroit Lions in a trade, and leading up to the 2023 season, Eagles head coach Nick Sirianni would not announce a starting running back, instead planning for a "committee approach" to the position, where Penny, Swift, Kenneth Gainwell, and Boston Scott would share carries.
 Despite this, Penny would end up seeing the least playing time, only appearing in three games throughout the season with 11 carries and a total of 33 yards.

 Carolina Panthers

 On May 6, 2024, Penny signed with the Carolina Panthers.
 On July 30, Penny was placed on the reserve/retired list by the Panthers.

+Coaching career

+On May 12, 2026, Penny was named as the head football coach at Long Beach Jordan High School.